mehtavihaanj/SE_Lab/README.md

 By default, the emulator will create a HLT instruction when the start function returns, and shut down.
 It will also stop if a cycle limit is reached, which is 500 by default.
-The low limit is in place for students who run into infinite loops and such while completing the project.
 You can change this by adding the `-l <cycle limit>` flag to the command you use to run the emulator.

 Also, the cache is unused by default, and memory accesses are treated as if everything is cache-resident.